acme-cp4d-poc/operator-framework/operator-installation.md

 #### 8. Build and run operator
 We will do the deployment inside a Openshift cluster
-> First, register CRD with the Kubernetes apiserver using SDK CLI
+> First, register CRD with the Kubernetes api server using SDK CLI
 ```
 oc create -f deploy/crds/cache.example.com_memcacheds_crd.yaml
 ```